JSTOR for college readiness

-Prepare students for success in higher education with an affordable solution designed for AP, IB, and other advanced programs.
+Prepare students for success in higher education with an affordable solution widely adopted by AP, IB, and other advanced secondary school programs.
 Students and teachers gain access to trusted academic journals, books, primary sources, and images that support rigorous, college-level learning and research.

 Three students walking together across a bright school hallway, carrying books and notebooks, smiling and talking as they leave class.